Why most people think with emotion over reason

 Let me give you another illustration.

 Fear of the unknown might have saved us from dangers before and kept us alive as a result.
 But these days, life is much safer.
-There’s less burglary, rape, murder, and people generally live together much more peacefully and cooperatively than before.
+There’s less burglary, rape, and murder, and people generally live together much more peacefully and cooperatively than before.

 If we avoid what is unknown, then we can’t grow from these life experiences.
-If we want to make progress in, let’s say, science, then we must do that by venturing into the unknown in order to be able to make new discoveries that can improve life and our health as a result.
+If we want to make progress in, let’s say, science, then we must do that by venturing into the unknown to be able to make new discoveries that can improve life and our health as a result.

 Anger

-Another instance is the emotion anger.
+Another instance is the emotion of anger.

 Just imagine how our society would look like if we would constantly act upon our feelings such as anger and vengeance.
-Life would be chaos and much less safe than it would be now.
+Life would be chaotic and much less safe than it would be now.

 We can conclude that sometimes, thinking with logic over emotion is beneficial and even necessary to counteract our subconscious mind.

-Combining logic and emotion
+The solution: Combining logic and emotion

 But more importantly, I think we must learn to incorporate and combine our logical thinking with our emotions.
 Both our emotions and rational thoughts are important to make good decisions that will benefit us.

-The reason I say incorporate our logical thinking into thinking with our feelings is because emotions have existed for a long time before higher executive functions such as logical, rational, abstract thoughts, and problem-solving behavior even came into play.
+The reason I say incorporate our logical thinking into thinking with our feelings is that emotions have existed for a long time before higher executive functions such as logical, rational, abstract thoughts, and problem-solving behavior even came into play.

 As a matter of fact, could you imagine having to take all external stimuli in consciously?
 We would get overwhelmed at a rapid pace.
-Imagine having to consciously think about the time, the weather, the people around you, what they’re wearing, how they’re behaving, how they smell,… It’s a good thing we have a well functioning subconscious mind.
+Imagine having to consciously think about the time, the weather, the people around you, what they’re wearing, how they’re behaving, how they smell, … It’s a good thing we have a well-functioning subconscious mind.

 Conclusion

 Thinking with emotion over reason isn’t always a bad thing, but, to make thoughtful decisions, we must learn to think with reason over emotions as well.
-However, learning to think with logic over feelings is extremely hard, especially for those that rely primarily on their intuition to make decisions.
+However, learning to think with logic over feelings is extremely hard, especially for those who rely primarily on their intuition to make decisions.

 Relying strictly on our reason to make our decisions might not be the best choice either.
 We’re humans, and our feelings matter.
 That’s why we should consult both our feelings and our reason before making an important decision.